I know that veganism for beginners can be a little confusing, or even downright overwhelming.

 For more information about what it means to go vegan, take a look at my article What is Veganism Anyway?
 In my humble opinion, it’s essential “veganism for beginners” reading.

-What are the Different Types of Vegans
+2. Veganism for Beginners Step 2: Learn about the Different Types of Vegans

 There are millions of vegans living on this planet.
 Most were not born vegan.
 That means millions of people have considered whether or not to drastically change their lifestyle for one reason or another.
 It could be for health, ethical reasons, the environment, or even religion.
 It could even be a combination of those reasons.